wasp-lang/wasp/web/docs/general/language.md

     - **HttpMethod**
     - **JobExecutor**
     - **EmailProvider**
+  - Models from the `schema.prisma` file
+    - You can reference models defined in the `schema.prisma` file in your Wasp file by using the model name e.g. `Task`.

 You can find more details about each of the domain types, both regarding their body types and what they mean, in the corresponding doc pages covering their features.